djotaku/adventofcode/README.md

   - Old languages for this set: Python, Ruby, Perl, Haskell, Go
   - New languages for this set: Rust and Julia (“One hard one and one easy one”)
   - started before done with 2016 to try and get to 200 stars for the repo before the end of 2022.
+    - goal achieved 20221227 - 200 stars for the whole repo!
-  - 8 stars collected so far
+  - 10 stars collected so far
 - 2020
     - First Year of Participation (1st attempt: Live Dec 2020; Trying to get all 50 stars: Sept 2021 -)
     - Solved with Python only during AoC